pr38/airflowprojecttemplate/README.md

 My personal template for building Airflow jobs/dags.

 This repo/folder should be placed in the Airflow dag folder.
-All files not intended to be directly scanned by the airflow scheduler should be placed in the task subfolder(ie: .sql and .jar files).
+All files not intended to be directly scanned by the airflow scheduler should be placed in the tasks subfolder(ie: .sql and .jar files).

 Alot of my experinaces with airflow has been baked into this template.